ericsnowcurrently/vscode-python/CONTRIBUTING.md

 Sometimes you will need to run `npm run clean` and even `rm -r out`.
 This is especially true if you have added or removed files.

-### Errors and Warnings

-TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code.

 ### Run dev build and validate your changes